wing5wong/artisan-whs-static/source/_events/2025-06-19_victoria-uni-massey-in-wellington-open-day-register-by-26-june.md

 (Or write your name on the list at the Student Centre).

 If you DO NOT do this, you could miss out!
-Mr. Keene needs to know numbers.
+Mr Keene needs to know numbers.
-Link will go to student e-mails and the yr.13 G-classroom page.
+Link will go to student e-mails and the year 13 G-classroom page.